ACEmulator/ACE/docs/MOD_LIBRARY.md

 `CustomClothingBase` loads custom ClothingTable entries from JSON without requiring client DAT updates.
 After installation, place custom `*.json` definitions directly in its `json` folder under the private ACE Mods directory.
 It can export entries with `@clothingbase-export` and reload with `@clear-clothing-cache`.
 Custom ClothingBase IDs can become dependencies of saved items or world content, so the launcher blocks removal and recommends a full backup before use.
 The [original source and examples](https://github.com/OptimShi/CustomClothingBase) remain the authoritative documentation.

 The upstream repository currently has no `LICENSE` file.
-The official v1.11 binaries are included unchanged based on OptimShi's permission reported by the ACE Single Player project maintainer, with attribution and links preserved in the package and release notices.
+The official v1.11 binaries are included unchanged based on OptimShi's permission reported by the OpenDereth project maintainer, with attribution and links preserved in the package and release notices.

 ## Importing a separately rebuilt package

-**Import a Mod ZIP...** at the top of the Mods window accepts an ACE Single Player mod ZIP after the game and server are stopped.
+**Import a Mod ZIP...** at the top of the Mods window accepts an OpenDereth mod ZIP after the game and server are stopped.
 Import is atomic and requires:

 - `ace-mod.json` at the ZIP root;
 - mod files under the ZIP's `mod/` directory;